imjoseangel/sandbox/doc/automation.md

     Server->>CI/CD Tool: It works!
 ```

-### The third stage - Questioning our current solution
+### The third stage - Questioning our existing implementation

 Hosting our code to GIT is taking a firm step in the way of automation.